Khloe Kardashian ‘Taking Tristan’s Side,’ Shutting Out Family After Cheating Scandal, Reports ‘Radar’

 Khloe Kardashian is allegedly freezing out her famous family following her boyfriend Tristan Thompson’s cheating scandal.
-The Keeping Up With the Kardashians star is reportedly closing herself off after her family expressed concerns about her decision to stay with Tristan when he was caught cheating on her.
+The Keeping Up with the Kardashians star is reportedly closing herself off after her family expressed concerns about her decision to stay with Tristan when he was caught cheating on her.

 According to a May 15 report by Radar Online, Khloe Kardashian is completing shutting out her family.
-Kardashian is said to be mostly out of contact with her famous siblings, Rob, Kourtney, and Kim Kardashian, Kendall and Kylie Jenner, and her mother Kris Jenner.
-The process allegedly started after Khloe decided that she was going to give Tristan Thompson a second chance and stay in Cleveland, Ohio, with their newborn daughter, True.
+Kardashian is said to be mostly out of contact with her famous siblings, Rob, Kourtney, and Kim Kardashian, Kendall and Kylie Jenner, and her mother, Kris Jenner.
+The process allegedly started after Khloe decided that she was going to give Tristan Thompson a second chance and stay in Cleveland, Ohio with their newborn daughter, True.

 Sources tell the outlet that Khloe has completely taken Tristan’s side in the situation, and that the NBA player has convinced her to “stay with him and raise their baby together.”
 Of course, Kardashian agreed to do so, even though she knows her family “doesn’t support this at all.”